25 Best Things to Do With a Counseling Psychology Degree

 Many counselors specialize in helping individuals who are experiencing issues unique to their specific stages of life, such as adolescents or the elderly.

 • Adolescent Therapist: Works with young people generally between the ages of 10 and 16 to identify and treat behavioral or emotional issues that are common in people who are close to or are in the midst of puberty.
-They usually make about $45,000 per year.
+They earn an average of $66,210 per year.
+(BLS: substance abuse, behavioral disorder, and mental health counselors in elementary and secondary schools)

 • Teenage Counselor: Assists older teens to help them develop mechanisms for coping with their changing minds and bodies as well as ensuring they are well-adjusted and ready for their next stage of life.
-Teen counselors make between $45,000 and $70,000.
+Teen counselors earn an average of $58,210.
+(BLS: substance abuse, behavioral disorder, and mental health counselors in individual and family services)

 Conclusion